awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-dotnet.06-DeleteTable.md

 # 06\-DeleteTable\.cs<a name="DAX.client.run-application-dotnet.06-DeleteTable"></a>

 The `06-DeleteTable.cs` program deletes `TryDaxTable`\.
-Run this program after you are done testing\.
+Run this program after you have finished testing\.

 ```
 /**